 Testing Results From May 2011.

 For years, we have been recommending Google as our top choice for teachers, without having actual data specific to teachers to go on .
 Time to change that!
-As you can read in our earlier blog post we were challenged to field test search engines and find out who really has the best search results.
+We were challenged to field test search engines and find out who really has the best search results.
 The challenge came from a teacher who's school district switched their default search engine from Google to Bing.

 We chose the top 4 search engines (Ask, Bing, Dogpile, and Google) by search volume.
 Please note that Dogpile does not maintain their own index.
 They are a meta-search of Bing and Google.
 We also included an up-and-comer Blekko due to the buzz it has been getting for being unique.
 Many teachers recommended testing out Sweet Search as well.
 We will include Sweet Search in our next testing session.